OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 A Cloud Provisioning Model Based on VDCs
 ================================================================================

-A VDC is a fully-isolated virtual infrastructure environment where a Group of users (or optionally several Groups of users), optionally under the control of the Group admin, can create and manage compute and storage capacity.
+A VDC is a fully-isolated virtual infrastructure environment where a Group of users (or optionally several Groups of users), under the control of the Group admin, can create and manage compute and storage capacity.
 The users in the Group, including the Group admin, would only see the virtual resources and not the underlying physical infrastructure.
 The Physical Resources allocated to the Group are managed by the cloud administrator through a VDC.
 These resources grouped in the VDC can be dedicated exclusively to the Group, providing isolation at the physical level too.

 The privileges of the Group users and the admin regarding the operations over the virtual resources created by other users can be configured.
 For example, in the Advanced Cloud Provisioning Case, the users can instantiate virtual machine templates to create their machines, while the admins of the Group have full control over other users' resources and can also create new users in the Group.